parit2015/Machine-Learning/MachineLearning/Decision-trees/README.md

 **Reference** [ https://en.wikipedia.org/wiki/Decision_tree ]

 ## Background
-Being one of the *optimized classification* technique, decision tree *reduces the time complexity of visiting every data tuple*(i.e the issue with kNN technique).
+Being one of the *optimized classification* technique, decision tree *reduces the time complexity* of visiting every data tuple(i.e the issue with kNN technique).
 Decision tree provides an optimized way of deriving the decision points and subsequently the classes/labels down lower in the tree.

 Derivation of decision points is one of the important and core process of this technique, it is also known as *splitting* across features in Decision tree lingo. *Information gain is calculated for every split* and compared to get the highest, to have the best split.
 This process of splitting is repeated aross the *remaining splitted dataset* recursively, till we exhaust splitting for every features.

 > Information gain is the *measure* of, how *easily the class/label*(in an optimized fashion) can be predicted.
-Information gain is calculated using the *inverse relation of it with entropy*(or magnitude of disturbance or diversity), we are using *shannon entropy calculation* formula to caluculate the entropy in this technique.
+Information gain is calculated using the *inverse relation of it with entropy*(or magnitude of disturbance or diversity).
+We are using *shannon entropy calculation* formula to calculate the entropy in this technique.

 Once we have the *best/highest Information gain*, we do a split across the corresponding feature.
 Running the same process recusively will give *multiple decision points*(as the features available in the dataset) and in turn tree creation will eventually hit the leaf nodes(which certainly be the classes/labels of the dataset)